-MURS, or the Multi-Use Radio Service band is part of the PRS, or Personal Radio Service bands, as outlined by the FCC (Federal Communications Commission), which regulates and makes rules for the use of all RF (Radio Frequency) radio spectrum in the United States.
-The band is usable for personal or business two-way radio communications, and is used by individual preppers, families, Neighborhood Watch groups, CERT and other organizations.
+MURS, or the Multi-Use Radio Service band is part of the PRS, or Personal Radio Service bands, as outlined by 47 CFR Part 95J of the FCC (Federal Communications Commission), which regulates and makes rules for the use of all RF (Radio Frequency) radio spectrum in the United States.
+The band is usable for personal or business two-way radio communications with up to 2 Watts of power, and MURS radios are used by individual preppers, families, Neighborhood Watch groups, businesses, CERT and other organizations.

 |Channel||Rx Freq.||Tx Freq.||Std.
 Tx PL||Mode||Power|

 |MURS 5 GREEN •||154.6000||154.6000||67.0||FM||2 W|

 Being in the VHF band between 151 & 154 MHz (megahertz), MURS is particularly useful for rural and outdoor settings because these lower frequencies have a tendency to “bend” around hills and penetrate through trees and foliage when higher UHF frequencies would otherwise be absorbed and fall off.
 On the same token, MURS usually doesn’t do as well in indoor and urban settings because the VHF waves tend to be absorbed more by walls and obstructions, and don’t bounce around to reach their destination like UHF waves.
 This is why we recommend an EmComm radio that can do both VHF MURS and UHF GMRS at the same time, keeping you safe and in contact in just about any setting.